ATOUIYakoub/WeatherAPI/README.md

 # WeatherAPI
 This repository contains a simple weather API built using Django Rest Framework.
 The API allows users to retrieve weather information based on location queries.
 It integrates with a weather service provider to fetch real-time weather data from an third API called Open Weather (https://openweathermap.org/api).

-## Overview
-This is an API built with Django Rest Framework, and allows to retrieve real time weather data for any location including over 200,000 cities from a third API called Open Weather (https://openweathermap.org/api).

 The API support GET requests in the following endpoint: <strong>/weather?city=$City&country=$Country&</strong>.

 where the variable "City" is a string.
 Example: Valledupar, and the variable "Country" is a country code of two characters in lowercase.
 Example: co